kt-public/typesafe-utilities/README.md

 # typesafe-utilities

-Some very specific type-safe utilities that are not available in [type-fest](https://www.npmjs.com/package/type-fest) (this is a very extensive package).
+Some very specific type-safe utilities that are not available in [type-fest (very extensive)](https://www.npmjs.com/package/type-fest).

 # Usage